 Although their professions overlap in many ways, psychiatrists aren’t the same as psychologists.
 Psychiatrists get medical training that lets them prescribe medications and perform procedures.
-Psychologists primarily provide counseling and nonmedical support.
+They normally treat more complicated mental health conditions.
+Psychologists mainly provide counseling and nonmedical support but do neuro-psych evaluations.
+Psychologists have a doctoral degree (PhD).
+They use talk therapy to help people but can't prescribe medication.

 What Does a Psychiatrist Do?

-There are numerous classes of mental illness, including:
+There are many classes of mental illness, including:

 - Schizophrenia spectrum and other psychotic disorders